 Non-traditional Ghost Riders are characters that are either "honorary" Ghost Riders or have for whatever reason taken the title Ghost Rider at some point in their history.

-Angry, impetuous, quit, pragmatic, and nonconformist, at the age of 18, Robbie Reyes is the sole caretaker of his disabled little brother, Gabe, while living in Hillrock Heights, California.
-Balancing school, homework, a part-time job at Canelo’s Auto & Body, overall care of his little brother, and a infamous low-key street racing gig, Robbie’s day to day schedule is always hectic and unforgiving.
+Angry, impetuous, quiet, pragmatic, and nonconformist, at the age of 18, Robbie Reyes is the sole caretaker of his disabled little brother, Gabe, while living in Hillrock Heights, California.
+Balancing school, homework, a part-time job at Canelo’s Auto & Body, overall care of his little brother, and an infamous low-key street racing gig, Robbie’s day-to-day schedule is always hectic and unforgiving.
 One night, Robbie Reyes enters a street race with a stolen muscle car, hoping to earn enough money to get himself and his disabled brother, Gabe, out of crime-ridden East L.A.
-The car however, was haunted by the evil Spirit of Eli Morrow, a former mob hitman and serial killer who happens to be Robbie and Gabe’s uncle and has imbedded himself in Robbie’s psyche.
+The car, however, was haunted by the evil Spirit of Eli Morrow, a former mob hitman and serial killer who happens to be Robbie and Gabe’s uncle and has embedded himself in Robbie’s psyche.
 Robbie fights Eli’s dark influence and chooses to use the power of the All-New Ghost Rider for good.
 Robbie is not a traditional Ghost Rider, his body is not a host to a Spirit of Vengeance, but rather the host of the Spirit of a Satanic Serial Killer.
 Robbie suffers from the need to extinguish all life, rather than to serve vengeance, but still finds a way to do good.

 Notable Spirits of Vengeance

-Spirits of Vengeance are entity's of Heaven, and have been described as the Fire that rains down from Heaven, the Wrath of God (Ghost Rider #18).
+Spirits of Vengeance are entities of Heaven and have been described as the Fire that rains down from Heaven, the Wrath of God (Ghost Rider #18).
 By merging with human spirits, they become Ghost Riders.

 Spirit of Zarathos